And for a lot of businesses and organizations, it’s also one of the most challenging.

 Using a paper sign-up sheet is one of the simplest ways to grow your email list.
 And it’s also one of the most effective.
 This is especially true if you have a retail store or a brick and mortar location where you interact with customers face-to-face.

-Add a sentence or two at the top of your sign-up form to make it clear what they’ll get for giving you their email address.
+Add a sentence or two at the top of your email opt-in form to make it clear what they’ll get for giving you their email address.

 2. Add a sign-up button to your email

 Not everyone who sees your email will be on your email list.